awslabs/llrt/tests/wpt/README.md

 It's recommended to commit the added files before making any changes so we have a clear history.

-For each test script from web-platform-tests, surround the script in a closure to provide the "globals" the script expects.
-Refer to existing tests for examples.
-Try to make the minimal changes possible and don't use any auto-formatting!
+The test scripts in web-platform-tests can be used as is, with the exception of a few resources.

+Please refer to the existing tests for how to call them.

+They can be easily replaced with the latest test suites,so please update to the latest version as much as possible.

 If you are using vscode (Visual Studio Code), it is very convenient to open the `tests/wpt` directory directly, as this will enable the settings